 The instruction set for the CPU contains instructions that perform fixed point arithmetic and logical operations between accumulators, transfer of operands between accumulators and memory, transfer of program control, stack manipulations, I/O operations, and processor control operations.
 All instructions are one word in length.
-The instruction set of the microNOVA computer is softwarecompatible with the instruction set of the NOVA line of computers, and is identical to the instruction set of the NOVA 3 computers.
+The instruction set of the microNOVA computer is similar to the instruction set of the NOVA line of computers (see Appendix for greater detail).